What Are Midfoot and Charcot Amputations?

 Treatment

 Antibiotics are given just before the start of surgery.
-A tourniquet is used to minimize blood loss.
+A tourniquet is often used to help minimize blood loss.
 Incisions are made with the goal of preserving as much of the skin and muscle as possible.
-This allows for easy wound closure and adequate padding of the remaining limb.
+This allows for easy wound closure and adequate padding of

 Recovery